Engee documentation

 Yes

-# Initial traction state — initial state of coupling
+# Initial traction state — the initial state of the clutch

 Tire is initially slipping | Tire is initially in traction